kdheepak/kdheepak.github.io/content/23-technical_writing.md

 # Pandoc - A "swiss army knife"

-Pandoc is a software tool written in Haskell that can convert a document from just about any format to just about any other format.
+Pandoc is a software tool by [John Macfarlane](http://johnmacfarlane.net/) written in Haskell that can convert a document from just about any format to just about any other format.
 And works really well.

 <!-- END SLIDES -->